-While we believe nothing replaces the simplicity and ease of use of single button medical alert systems, MobileHelp Smart's wearable medical alert health watches should be appealing to those who are more mobile and active, with an aptitude for technology.
+While we believe nothing replaces the simplicity and ease of use of a single button medical alert system, MobileHelp Smart's wearable medical alert health watches should be appealing to those who are more mobile and active, with an aptitude for technology.

 MobileHelp Smart Highlights

 - Mobile help button: Sends alerts and connects you to a 24/7 U.S. based monitoring station.
 Emergency operators will talk with you through the watch's 2-way speaker & microphone to assess your situation and notify Emergency Response, family members or caregivers, as appropriate;

 - GPS location tracking: The watch allows the monitoring station to identify your location through GPS technology and send help to within feet of your location;

 - Fully waterproof: Wear it in the shower, bath, pool, hot tub, ocean or the lake;